Seeking a Board Treasurer

 - An understanding of, and experience with, good financial management and reporting practices

-- An appreciation of the kind and level of financial information needed at a board level to support decision making
+- A level of financial information needed at a board level to support decision making

 - An ability to commit the time required to fulfill the responsibilities described